Techtonica/curriculum/databases/relational-databases.md

 - How does SELECT command work?
 - How do you model data for relational databases?

+### Common Mistakes & Misconceptions

+- Database(s) can refer to the collection of tables, the database server, or SQL.
+You'll just have to use context to know what someone means.

 ### Supplemental Resources

 - [Medium: Omar El Gabry's Tutorials on Databases, Modeling, Design Process, & Normalization](https://medium.com/omarelgabrys-blog/database-introduction-part-1-4844fada1fb0)